 The hyperradial distribution $F(\tilde{R})$ is predicted by the conformal symmetry and determined for a state $|a,b,c\rangle_P$ by the condition \mbox{$(R)^{a+1}|a,b,c\rangle_P=0$}, yielding~\cite{bekassy22}

-where $\Gamma$ is the Gamma function (see App.~\ref{app:wf} for a detailed derivation).
+where $\Gamma$ is the Gamma function (see Appendix~\ref{app:wf} for a derivation).
 The hyperradial wave function depends on the rank of the internal breathing mode excitation $a$, which sets the number of nodes in the wave function, but it does not depend on center-of-mass parameters $b$ and $c$ since these do not affect the internal dynamics.
-Furthermore, it depends on the Casimir parameter $s$ [Eq.~\eqref{eq:exp_cas}] that parameterizes the noninteracting energy in the absence of rotations of the corresponding primary state [Eq.~\eqref{eq:Eg_s}].
+Furthermore, it depends on the Casimir parameter $s$ [Eq.~\eqref{eq:exp_cas}] that parametrizes the noninteracting energy of the corresponding primary state in the absence of rotations [Eq.~\eqref{eq:Eg_s}].
 Thus, states that share the same expectation value of the Casimir operator have the same hyperradial distribution for a given number of breathing mode excitations.